- Pets and Animals

 Ewe Linnepin Certainly Has Twins in Her Belly

 With a bit of luck we'll have Easter Lambs again

-Around noon today I noticed that ewe Litte Ann wasn't doing her normal doing, indicating that the birth of her lambs had started.
-The delation contractions can take a long time.
-Early this evening I noticed that she was laying down more and more with small contractions.
+Around noon today I noticed that ewe Little Ann wasn't doing her normal doing, indicating that the birth of her lambs had started.
+The dilation contractions can take a long time.
+Early this evening I noticed that she got contractions more often.
 The amniotic fluid has not come out yet, that's why I think it will take another few hours.

 In the meanwhile our own Linnepin (named after my daughter Lynn Karijn thought that the meadow wasn't her thing anymore and decided to take a peek outside, so she was walking on the street.
 I put her back in again, but couldn't see where she had come out.
 Few hours later she was there again, in the middle of the street, so I brought her back in again and inspected the whole meadow and couldn't find anything.
 Then in the early evening I happened to look outside and suddenly I saw her put her head below the wire netting trying to crawl underneath.
 How smart she was, but it didn't help her because now I knew that she could not longer stay there and I put her in the barn with the other sheep.

 I will inspect the barn ever hour now and I just noticed that also Linnepin began to show some signs of a near birth.
 Don't know yet for sure, but she isn't eating and she reacts to the little twins Tom and Gil.